Swarnim55/movix/README.md

 9. Added Footer section, imported react-icons for socials via react-icons.
 10. Created Carousel Section and switch tabs, consumed trending data from TMDB Api with useFetch custom hook.
 11. Completed Rating Component used React-circular-progress bar to render average vote count and date-js to format the release date.
+12. Implemented Promise.All to call multiple API of Movies & TV Shows genre and stored using dispatch to genres, completed carousel slider functionality.